 Click here to read our reviews of other Zebra Mobile Devices:

 The Zebra TC75 uses a an older operating system, Android 5.1 Lollipop, which was released seven years ago.
 Consequently, you can’t expect the device to function as fast as those using more updated versions of Android.

 That said, there are some decent features that can provide a solid performance.
 For instance, the Mobility Extensions minimize support time and gives you better control of Wi-Fi performance, security, and application access.

 The processor is one of the biggest weaknesses of the TC75 mobile computer.
 It comes with just two cores and operates at 1.7GHz.

-Both the Zebra TC75 and the Sonim RS60 support 4G LTE connections which is important for workers who need to remain connected on the go.
+The Zebra TC75 uses a 4G LTE connection which is important for workers who need to remain connected on the go.

 In terms of software Zebra offers quite a bit from their Mobility DNA package.
 There’s the Enterprise Keyboard that facilitates easier alphanumeric entry and company-specific information.
 Moreover, you can test your systems and avoid unnecessary repairs.

 As for the TC75, you also get a barcode scanner for your fieldwork.
 It’s a 1D/2D model with a good range that captures a decent amount of data.